cloudflare/db-connect/README.md

 # db-connect

+### This is an experimental project, it has not yet been released and may be removed at any time.

 Connect your SQL database to [Cloudflare Workers](https://workers.cloudflare.com/).
 Import this lightweight Javascript library to execute commands or cache queries from a database through an [Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/quickstart/).
 Although designed for Workers, this library can be used in any environment that has access to the [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Syntax) and [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest#Syntax) APIs.

 # Installation